Petrinja: Traditional crafts and gastronomy

 After the liberation from Ottoman rule at the end of the 16th century, Petrinja started attracting craftsmen and merchants who helped developing the town.
-There is a very lively tradition of the potting and ceramic crafts, which represent the main souvenir production of the items characteristic for this area, all made of high quality clay.
+There is a very lively tradition of the potting and ceramic crafts, which represent the main souvenir production of the items characteristic for this area, all made of high-quality clay.
 The main souvenir is "stucka", an ornamented multi-use jar made of clay that has become a symbol of the town of Petrinja.

 The foundations of the Prva hrvatska tvornica salame, sušena mesa i masti (first Croatian salami, cured meat and lard factory) were set in the year 1792, now developed into the "Gavrilović" factory, the principal factor of the area's economic development, well known for the quality of its gastronomical products.

 Landmarks

 The first Catholic parish Church of St. Lawrence was first built in 1603, but due to the time and type of building, a new one was built in 1781, in late baroque—classicist style.

 A statue of Croatian politician Stjepan Radić was made in Petrinja in 1929 by Mila Wood after his assassination the previous year.
 In 1936, the statue was placed in the city's central square, which was named after him.
 In 1963 the communist regime moved the statue to a city park.
 In 1991, the statue was damaged and thrown into an orchard in a nearby village.
 It was not found until 1998, when it was restored.
 In 1999, it was restored to Petrinja's central square, and was unveiled by Croatian minister of culture Božo Biškupić.

+Serbian Orthodox Church of St. Spiridon, built in 1785, was demolished in 1941 by order of the Ustaše authorities.
+A new church dedicated to St. Spiridon was constructed in 1976 near the original site, but it was razed again in 1991.
+Reconstruction began in 1994 during the existence of the self-proclaimed Republic of Serbian Krajina (1991-1995), but the walls built by 1995 were demolished by local authorities in 1997.
+The church was rebuilt for the fourth time between 2018 and 2021.